-The plaintiff's burden is to show, either through circumstantial evidence district's shape and demographics or more going to legislative evidence direct purpose, that race was the predominant factor motivating the legislature's decision to place a significant number of voters within or without a particular district. make this showing, a plaintiff must prove subordinated the legislature that traditional race-neutral districting principles, including but not limited to compactness, contiguity, and respect for political subdivisions or communities defined by actual shared interests, to racial considerations.
+The plaintiff's burden is to show, either through circumstantial evidence district's shape and demographics or more going to legislative evidence direct purpose, that race was the predominant factor motivating the legislature's decision to place a significant number of voters within or without a particular district. make this showing, a plaintiff must prove subordinated the legislature that traditional race-neutral districting principles, including but not limited to respect compactness, contiguity, and subdivisions communities political or actual shared interests, defined by racial considerations.